Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

-\paragraph{Input: projected feature lines vs.~rendered images} To validate our choice of projected feature lines as input for analyzing element-type shape styles, we make a comparison to the use of two alternatives: rendered images and feature lines extracted from rendered images.
-For the first alternative, we render a 3D shape using the same \fn{local illumination\/} setting as multi-view CNN (MVCNN)~\cite{su2015multi}, obtaining a set of RGB images from the same views as those for our method. \fn{ More advanced rendering options such as global illumination may increase the realism and clarity of the stylistic elements, but lighting, material, and texture have to be carefully set up. } For the second alternative, we adopt the coherent line drawings (CLD) of Kang et al.~\shortcite{Kang2007CLD}.
-Figure~\ref{fig:CLD_comparison} contrasts the three types of projective feature images for a building model.
+\textbf{Input representation: Line drawings vs.~rendered images.} To examine the effectiveness of using line drawings as input representation for style analysis, we make a comparison to the use of rendered images.
+For the latter, we render a 3D shape with the same setting as~\cite{su2015multi}, obtaining a set of RGB images from the same views as those for line drawings.
+Besides, we also compare to coherence-enhancing line drawing(CLD)~\cite{Wang2013Coherence} extracted from the rendered images.
+Note that CLD, computed based on 2D images, is inherently different from our projective line drawings which may contain geometric features of 3D surfaces.
+Figure~\ref{fig:CLD_comparison} shows an example shape in the above three different projections.

-We experimented on the three types of projective shape representations when they are plugged into our solution pipeline as input.
-We respect constraints given as $20\%$ user-prescribed style labels (or $100$ style ranking triplets; see results in supplementary material), while keeping all design choices (e.g., use of HOG features) and parameters in the algorithm the same.
-Results shown in Figure~\ref{fig:Projective_image_comparison} (left) demonstrate consistent superiority of using projective feature lines for style clustering.
-Results under different constraint settings can be found in the supplemental material.
+We conduct experiments on the three types of projection images, under the constraints of $20\%$ user-prescribed style labels or $100$ style ranking triplets, meanwhile keeping all design choices (e.g., use of HOG features) and parameters the same.
+Results shown in Figure~\ref{fig:Projective image comparison} indicate the consistent superiority of using projective line drawings for our task.
+The advantage over rendered images clearly verifies that feature lines are more directly related to shape styles.
+The superiority of our projective 3D line drawings over 2D edge detections further reflects the importance of 3D feature lines.
+Additional results with different percentages of user-prescribed labels are give in the supplemental material.